 Beijing 2008

-Learn more about the Beijing Olympics
+Learn more about the Beijing Olympics.

-Turin 2006
+Torino 2006

-The Games featured 84 medal events in 15 disciplines grouped over 7 sports.
-Events that made Olympic debut in Turin included mass start biathlon, team sprint cross country skiing, snowboard cross and team pursuit speedskating.
+The Games held in Turin, Italy, featured 84 medal events in 15 disciplines grouped over 7 sports.
+Events that made an Olympic debut in Turin included mass start biathlon, team sprint cross country skiing, snowboard cross and team pursuit speedskating.
 The classical men’s 50 km and women’s 30 km distances, which were held at the previous Winter Games in 2002, were not held in these Games, as these events were alternated with freestyle events of the same distances; in fact, most of the cross country skiing events at the Torino Games involved different distances from those in Salt Lake City.

 (More about Mormon Olympians in Turin)